DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/EXPLAN.md

 The Meshes (named Suzanne and Cube in this example) are attached to the Stage.
 This is all the data we need from the model.
 However there is a loose Node3D that can be safely removed from our project.

 To complete our base hierarchy we add a Camera2D node to the root, and a TextureRect to that.
 Using the Inspector we attach a ViewportTexture and set that to the Actors Subviewport.
+Before we move on, select the Camera2D and set the Anchor Mode to Fixed Top Left in the properties pael.

 Now we need to look again at our 3D Cameras and to either add a MeshInstance3D and name it Aperture, this will be a short lived template that we can copy to the other.
 The properties of the MeshInstance3D should be a New QuadMesh that is doubled in size to fill the screen.
 To this new QuadMesh add a Material Override that is set to a New ShaderMaterial.
 Finally copy the MeshInstance3D (renamed to Aperture) to the other 3D Camera.